ian-andrich/StorageCombinatorsPython/README.md

 6. More feedback on what doesn't make sense and what isn't working with respect to the project at large.
 7. A better "Problem -Why - What - How" pitch.
 8. Tests (we will likely have a decent to moderately complicated testing setup by the end using Jenkins due to possible atomic write issues with filesystems).

+# Concerns We need to Address
+Tracing (what path through the combinator tree did we take?)
+Visualization (what does my storage tree look like?)